 We were incorporated in the State of Delaware in August 2004, and prior to January 10, 2006, we had no material assets and/or operations.
 Effective January 10, 2006, we completed a reverse merger acquisition transaction with EnviroSystems, Inc., whereby EnviroSystems became our wholly owned subsidiary.
 In connection therewith, we issued to the preferred stockholders of EnviroSystems 6,400,000 shares of our common stock in exchange for all of the issued and outstanding preferred stock of EnviroSystems.
 See "Description of The Merger."
 Effective as of January 10, 2006 our business became that of EnviroSystems.
+On January 12, 2007, we amended our certificate of incorporation to change our name from Telecomm Communications, Inc. to Anpath Group, Inc. to more closely align our name with our business.

-Unless the context otherwise expressly requires, all references to "we," "us," "our business" or "our company" shall mean Telecomm Sales Network, Inc. and EnviroSystems, Inc.
+Unless the context otherwise expressly requires, all references to "we," "us," "our business," "our company" or "Telecomm" shall mean Anpath Group, Inc. and EnviroSystems, Inc.

 EnviroSystems was incorporated in the State of Nevada in 1996 and historically its business has been the development, marketing and distribution of cleaning and disinfecting products that are intended to reduce the spread of infectious disease without adverse effects to people, equipment or the environment.
 EnviroSystems' products were sold into the healthcare, aviation, government and marine industry segments.
 During the latter part of 2004, EnviroSystems undertook a review of its strategic alternatives, such review included consideration of a merger or sale of substantially all of the assets of EnviroSystems.
-Members of EnviroSystems' Board of

-Directors and management contacted potential acquisition candidates to determine their interest in a transaction.
+Members of EnviroSystems' Board of Directors and management contacted potential acquisition candidates to determine their interest in a transaction.
 After discussions with selected parties and an extensive exploration and evaluation of possible strategic alternatives to best maximize shareholder value, EnviroSystems' Board of Directors determined that an acquisition of EnviroSystems by us through the Merger was the best opportunity to maximize shareholder value.